puppetlabs/puppetlabs-acl/README.md

  3. 'inherited deny'
  4. 'inherited allow'

 The `acl` type does not enforce the above order, and applies the ACEs based on order of appearance in your manifest.
-If that differs from the ordering above, Windows generates an error message.
+If that differs from the ordering above, node users who view or update the ACL through the Windows Security graphical interface receive a warning message: "The permissions on [filename] are incorrectly ordered, which may cause some entries to be ineffective."

 **Note:** You cannot specify inherited ACEs in a manifest; you can only specify whether to allow upstream inheritance to flow into the managed ACL.